Transferring Credit for Study Abroad

 Credit for Internship Programs

 Internship credit is already included at no extra cost for our Summer Asia Internships, there is no refund if you choose to opt-out or receive credit through your home university.
 Internship credit is mandatory for our Australia Internships per Australian government guidelines regarding internships.
-You can either use our School of Record, Elmhurst College, for the credit or arrange it through your home university.
+You can either use our School of Record, Elmhurst University, for the credit or arrange it through your home university.
 For our New Zealand Internships, the credit is optional.
 You can arrange it through us or your home university.